prominenceai/deepstream-services-library/docs/api-ode-action.md

 ```C++
 DslReturnType dsl_action_delete_many(const wchar_t** actions);
 ```
 This destructor deletes multiple uniquely named ODE Actions.
 Each name is checked for existence, with the function returning `DSL_RESULT_ACTION_NAME_NOT_FOUND` on first occurrence of failure.
-The destructor will fail if one of the Actions is currently `in-use` by one or more ODE Triggers
+The destructor will fail if one of the Actions is currently `in-use` by one or more ODE Triggers or ODE Accumulators.

 **Parameters**
 * `actions` - [in] a NULL terminated array of uniquely named ODE Actions to delete.